-Contributions such as technical help, collection of data, writing assistance, funding and grants, or a lab chairperson who provided space or other support does not meet the criteria for authorship and must be presented, with permission from the contributor, in an Acknowledgments section.
+Contributions such as technical help, collection of data, writing assistance, funding, and grants, or a lab chairperson who provided space or other support need to meet the criteria for authorship.
+With permission from the contributor, they must be presented in an Acknowledgments section.

-Data availability statement - To assure replicability of research, and peer-verification, authors will be strongly encouraged to make data sets, software codes, genetic sequences, and other original data available to the scientific community.
-You can choose to provide these data as supplementary material or as material available in a personal/institutional homepage or in an open digital preservation repository (e.g. https://zenodo.org).
+Data availability statement - To assure research and peer verification replicability, authors will be strongly encouraged to make data sets, software codes, genetic sequences, and other original data available to the scientific community.
+You can provide these data as supplementary material or as material available on a personal/institutional homepage or in an open digital preservation repository (e.g.,https://zenodo.org).
 In your manuscript, include a statement on where such data will be available.

-References - Its mandatory to include DOI numbers if available for the cited paper.
-Most articles published in the 2000's have a DOI number.
+References - It is mandatory to include DOI numbers if available for the cited paper.
+Most articles published in the 2000s have a DOI number.
 Journal names must be typed in full (not abbreviated) in all references.

-The authors’ family names are typed first in full, followed by capital initials, followed by period.
-For more than one initial do not leave space (ex.: Wilson, E.O.)
+The authors’ family names are typed first in full, followed by capital initials, followed by a period.
+For more than one initial, do not leave space (ex.: Wilson, E.O.)

 Use a comma to separate the names of authors.